ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/publish/index.md

 - `publicVisibility` (object) - determine if the event is visible on the Discovery API.
     * `startDateTime` (string) - the start date and time of visibility for this event on the Discovery API in UTC.
     * `endDateTime` (string) - the end date and time of visibility for this event on the Discovery API in UTC.
-    * `visible` (boolean) - true if the event should be visible on the Discovery API, false otherwise.
+    * `visible` (boolean) - true if the event should be visible on the Discovery API, false otherwise. (if not specified: true)
 - `sales` (object) - sales dates information for the event.
     * `public` (object) - the public sales dates information for the event.
         - `endDateTime` (string) - the date and time of the end of the public sales period in UTC.